 Davis left it up to Herrera to close the Napa deal and never set foot on the facility until he arrived for camp in 1996.

 "I was holding my breath, because I'd put together this project and spent a lot of money," Herrera said.
-"He gets out of the car, looks around, looks at me
+"He gets out of the car, looks around, looks at me and says, 'Oh, my God, this is absolutely beautiful.'
+If I was a kite, I'd have flown away."

 In failing health a year ago, Davis for the first time did not attend a single practice, although team officials said he was occasionally on site and poring over film daily.